 Just like dental tissue, composite resin is susceptible to staining.
 To maintain your results, you should brush immediately after enjoying foods and beverages that can stain the resin, such as tea, coffee, and red wine.
 You should also avoid tobacco products.
 Certain habits can also damage the resin, such as chewing on ice or fingernails.
 Attending regular professional cleanings and exams can help your bonding results last for many years.

 If you are ready to overcome cosmetic dental flaws but are not yet ready to commit to porcelain veneers, dental bonding may be the right treatment for you.
+We can also combine bonding with other treatments as part of a customized smile makeover for more dramatic results.
 Contact our office online or call (703) 385-0303 to speak to a member of our team about bonding today.